visgl/deck.gl/docs/get-started/using-with-map.md

 ![Deck as overlay on top of the base map](https://miro.medium.com/max/1600/0*K3DVssEhnv5VaDCp)

 - **Interleaved**: Deck renders into the WebGL context of the base map.
-This allows for oculsion between deck.gl layers and the base map's labels and/or 3D features.
-The availability of this option depends on whether the base map solution exposes certain developer APIs, and may subject to bugs/limitations associated with such APIs.
+This allows for occlusion between deck.gl layers and the base map's labels and/or 3D features.
+The availability of this option depends on whether the base map solution exposes certain developer APIs, and may subject the user to bugs/limitations associated with such APIs.

 ![Deck interleaved with base map layers](https://miro.medium.com/max/1600/0*faYL1UbVD4af5qzy)